 Identification

 Identification is similar to public conformity.
-A person may individually identify with a group and adopt their opinion and behaviors.
+A person will individually identify with a group and adopt their opinion and behaviors.
 The purpose of this identification will vary depending on the person.
 For example, some may simply seek to gain a favor while others are looking for social acceptance.

 Internalization